MNN's Contribution to the Sustainable Development Goals

 10.2 By 2030, empower and promote the social, economic and political inclusion of all, irrespective of age, sex, disability, race, ethnicity, origin, religion or economic or other status (Media Education, Programs)

 10.6 Ensure enhanced representation and voice for developing countries in decision-making in global international economic and financial institutions in order to deliver more effective, credible, accountable and legitimate institutions (Programs)

 16.7 Ensure responsive, inclusive, participatory and representative decision-making at all levels (Programs)

 16.8 Broaden and strengthen the participation of developing countries in the institutions of global governance (Programs)

 16.10 Ensure public access to information and protect fundamental freedoms, in accordance with national legislation and international agreements (Programs)

 17.9 Enhance international support for implementing effective and targeted capacity-building in developing countries to support national plans to implement all the sustainable development goals, including through North-South, South-South and triangular cooperation (Partners, Programs)

 17.16 Enhance the global partnership for sustainable development, complemented by multi-stakeholder partnerships that mobilize and share knowledge, expertise, technology and financial resources, to support the achievement of the sustainable development goals in all countries, in particular developing countries (Partners, Programs)

 17.17 Encourage and promote effective public, public-private and civil society partnerships, building on the experience and resourcing strategies of partnerships (Partners, Programs)

-This Week on MNN we recognize Earth Month
+This Week on MNN we celebrate National Book Month